shobrook/weightgain/README.md

 # weightgain

-**Train an adapter for _any_ embedding model in under a minute.**
+**Fine-tune _any_ embedding model in under a minute.
+Even models from OpenAI, Cohere, Voyage, etc.**

-Weightgain lets you fine-tune any embedding model that's behind an API (OpenAI, Cohere, Voyage, etc.).
 It works by training an adapter that sits _on top_ of the model, instead of modifying the model itself.
-This adapter is a matrix of weights you can multiply your embeddings with to optimize them for your specific retrieval task.
+This adapter transforms your embeddings after they're generated to boost retrieval accuracy and overall RAG performance.

-You can train an adapter in a couple lines of code, even if you don't have a dataset.
+Weightgain lets you train an adapter in just a couple lines of code, even if you don't have a dataset.

 ## Installation